gregorio67/Barcode/README.md

-# This project generate QR Barcode and pdf417 barcode
+# This project generates QR Barcode and pdf417 barcode

   For using this util, you shlold set the dependency as below.